What are the Franklin Research Center travel grants?

 Not all African and African American history collections at the Rubenstein Library are eligible under the terms of the grant, so please contact the director of the Franklin Research Center if the collection area is not clear.
 For example, black history collections that are part of the Duke University Archives, Jazz archives, or American Dance Festival are not eligible for a travel grant.

 Find more detailed information about our collections here.
-We realize that this process can be complicated, so if any questions arise, please consult the Franklin Research Center director for clarification.
+If any questions arise, please consult the Franklin Research Center director for clarification.
 All of our materials are included in the Duke University Libraries online catalog.